 Our buying guide reviews the best fabric paints on the market and outlines a set of factors you should consider before making a purchase.

 Fabric paints are usually either acrylic or alcohol-based.
 Acrylic paints are the most effective and commonly used fabric paints for the best results.
 They yield a permanent coating and bond well with fabrics.
 Acrylic paint does not lose its saturation and enables more accurate painting.
 It is water-resistant and won’t fade from exposure to sunlight.

 Alcohol-based paints on the hand are ideal for fabrics will extremely small pores or thread space.
 It yields a transparent look to your fabric compared to the rich pigment saturation of acrylic paint.
 It also isn’t wash-proof and can fade when exposed to sunlight.

 Acrylic paints yield the best opaque effects while alcohol-based paints for the more transparent effect.

 This gives a measure of how easily light can pass through the paint after it’s been applied to the fabric.
 For darker designs, you’d want to go for opaque fabric paint and for lighter designs, a transparent or opaque paint will do the job well.

 Paint consistency defines how uniform the paint is on the fabric once dried.
 If you prefer a ‘water-color like’ texture on your fabric then thin or dilute paints are great.
 Heavy and thick paints, on the other hand, are ideal if you want to add a very uniform thick layer above the fabric.
 Heavy paint can be thinned out with additives like water.

-Whether you want to be able to wash the fabric with the paint will determine the type you buy.
-As outlined above, acrylic paints offer water resistance.
+Whether you want to be able to wash the fabric depends on the material.
+Acrylic paints offer water resistance.
 However, some paints have special formulas that take this quality up a notch.